srdusr/srdusr/README.md

 ## $ whoami
-I'm a developer from South Africa.
-I enjoy solving problems and finding ways to be better at what I do.
+I'm a developer from South Africa that enjoys solving problems and finding ways to be better at what I do.

 - 🌱 I’m currently learning C and Rust
 - 🥅 2022 Goals: Make a lot of cool projects